liamzebedee/tendermint-rs/PLAN.md

  - [ ] peer handshake - dial and allow peers to add each other to the routing table. connect with "senders" channel.
  - [ ] connect to server listing all validators and their ip's.
  - [ ] choose get value function - idk probably most recently

-Ideas:
- - [ ] motomint - tendermint but the proposer set is dictated by POW.
-Basically